ReneTC/laser_video/README.md

 <img src="./06_penergy_system0/interact_example/interact_example.gif"/>

-Off course we can also represent stimulated emission with the new representation
+Of course we can also represent stimulated emission with the new representation

 <img src="./06_penergy_system0/stim_em2/stim_em2.gif"/>